Ockenfuss/tipps/CommandLineTipps.md

 rsync -uavznP user@server:dir/ local/ #uses ssh (standard) to copy from remote server. -z: Use compression to reduce amount of data. -P: keep partially transferred files to resume if connection is broken and show progress. -n: dry-run without actually copying files
--c # use checksums instead of timestamps rsync -avzR /dir1/./dir2/dir3/ dest/ #-R: this will create the directories dest/dir2 and dest/dir2/dir3.
+-c # use checksums instead of timestamps rsync -avzR /dir1/./dir2/dir3/ dest/ #-R: this will create the directories dest/dir2 and dest/dir2/dir3. rsync -vna --prune-empty-dirs --include "*/" --include "*ext" --exclude "*" from to #Copy all files with extension 'ext' and all folders, but omit the folders without any 'ext'-files
 ```

 # Examples